bmakesithappen/iOSHomeWorkAssignment/README.md

 Requirements:
-code cannot be copy-and-pasted from any other project or source\
+code cannot be copy-and-pasted from any other project or source

+## Resources that were helpful